What is the College of Family Physicians of Canada (CFPC)?

 How is the College structured?

-The College has 10 provincial Chapters, and Sections of Teachers, Researchers, Residents, Medical Students, and Communities of Practice in Family Medicine.
+The College has 10 provincial Chapters, and Sections of Teachers, Researchers, Residents, Medical Students, and Member Interest Groups Section (MIGS).
 Many members also serve on national and/or provincial committees, which are the primary driving force in the development of family medicine policy, programs, education, research, and advocacy initiatives.

 What does the College do?